 Medical debt is the fastest growing segment of all debt.

 Plus it causes lots of stress, which is bad for our overall health.

-While this is one of the smart ways to use your tax refund, it may not be the most fun or one of the steps you don't see much progress.
-But, having money set aside for medical expenses is a financial smart decision.
+While this is one of the smart ways to use your tax refund, it may not be the most fun or one of the steps you don’t see much progress.
+But, having money set aside for medical expenses is a wise financial decision.

 Debt will hold you back.
 Period.
 There is no getting around it.

 Debt is the cash flow killer in your life.

 When we had debt I asked myself many times, “Should I use my tax refund to pay off debt?”

 The answer is yes; stop the debt cycle.
 Turn away and never go back.

 Use your tax refund to pay for your overspending in the previous years.

 This is something we finally did.
 We used our tax return to help us pay off $53,000 of debt in one year.
 If we can do it, you can do it, too!